MJeat/Documentation/Windows/Fonts/Customized_PS_terminal.md

 ```
 https://github.com/SleepyCatHey/Ultimate-Win11-Setup/tree/main/Fastfetch
 ```
-Paste both files into the fastfetch folder
+- Paste both files into the fastfetch folder.
+- Go to the config.jsonc and replace %USERPROFILE% with your hostname

 14. Go to `C:\Users\{Your hostname}\OneDrive\Documents\WindowsPowerShell\profile.ps1`
 16. Go to this link and copy the code and paste it in profile.ps1 and don't forget to replace %USERPROFILE% with your hostname